RedisLabs/redislabs-docs/content/rc/databases/create-database/create-active-active-database.md

 Active-Active databases store data across multiple regions and availability zones.
 This improves scalability, performance, and availability, especially when compared to standalone databases.
 See [Active-Active Redis]({{<relref "rc/databases/configuration/active-active-redis">}}) for more information.

-To deploy Active-Active databases in Redis Cloud, you need a Redis Cloud Pro subscription that enables Active-Active Redis and defines the regions for each copy of your databases.
+To deploy Active-Active databases in Redis Cloud, you need a Redis Cloud Pro plan that enables Active-Active Redis and defines the regions for each copy of your databases.

 Overall, the process is similar to [creating a Pro database with a new subscription]({{<relref "/rc/databases/create-database/create-pro-database-new">}}).
 However, there are some additional requirements listed below: